huggingface/hub-docs/docs/hub/security-sso.md

 #### Session Timeout

-This value sets the duration of the session for members of your organisation.
+This value sets the duration of the session for members of your organization.

-After this time, members will be prompted to re-authenticate with your Identity Provider to access the organisation's resources.
+After this time, members will be prompted to re-authenticate with your Identity Provider to access the organization's resources.

 The default value is 7 days.